Bob Smith PRESIDENT, MECHANICAL SYSTEMS & COMPONENTS

-Smith is responsible for all engineering development efforts across the business.
-He is also responsible for technology development & strategy and leading a global community of elite scientists and engineers that is recognized as one of the most innovative and capable in the aerospace industry.
+Previously, Bob was vice president, Engineering & Technology and Chief Technology Officer for Honeywell Aerospace and was responsible for all engineering development efforts across the business.
+He was also responsible for technology development & strategy and leading a global community of elite scientists and engineers that is recognized as one of the most innovative and capable in the aerospace industry.

 Prior to this role, Smith was vice president of Advanced Technology for Honeywell Aerospace.
 In that capacity, he established long-term technology growth strategies for the aerospace business, worked with government science & technology organizations to foster technology investments, and managed the multi-year technology programs that are vital to Honeywell’s new product developments.